CharlieKerfoot/CharlieKerfoot.github.io/_posts/digimon.md

         print(sum(float(row[parameter]) for row in data)/len(data))
 ```

-I simply used the [built-in sum function](https://docs.python.org/3/library/functions.html#sum) to get the total HP of all the digimon and then divides it by the number of digimon (using the length of the dataset).
+I simply used the [built-in sum function](https://docs.python.org/3/library/functions.html#sum) to get the total HP of all the digimon and then divided it by the number of Digimon (using the length of the dataset).
 I like how this function is so concise and only uses one line but it can be hard to read and the output is basically just a magic number outside of the context of the question.

 ### A less efficient and longer solution that used a nested dictionary to more cleanly display the data and could be use more dynamically